adaltas/node-nikita/docs/content/about/tutorial.md

 - [Package manager](https://nodejs.org/en/download/package-manager/)
   The [package manager](https://nodejs.org/en/download/package-manager/) is probably the fastest and easiest way to get Node.js installed and ready while being upgraded in the future.
 The choice of package managers will depend on your system.
 - Node.js version manager
   [NVM](https://github.com/creationix/nvm) and [N](https://github.com/tj/n) will manage multiple versions of Node.js in parallel.
 For advanced users, this is the recommended procedure.
-We personnaly use [N](https://github.com/tj/n).
+We personally use [N](https://github.com/tj/n).

 Once installed, you should have the `node` and `npm` commands available from your terminal.